m3dwards/longmynd.org/content/webcams.md

       **LMSC Webcam: pointing north to the LMSC launch site.**

-      Shortly due a replacement larger Solar panel and camera mounting box, primarily to allow it to run over the winter when light levels are low.
+      Due to a mistake by Lebara - they had turned off the North camera.
+It has been resolved but not yet replaced as due a replacement larger Solar panel and camera mounting box, primarily to allow it to run over the winter when light levels are low.  **PLEASE JUST LOOK AT THE SOUTH CAMERA BELOW WHICH IS CURRENTLY POINTING NORTH AT OUR LAUNCH**

       Currently 20 minutes updated and also video turned on.
 (See here for previous images*: <https://www.mysolarcam.com/LongMyndNorth/>)*